 You can download our slideshow Why do enterprises and companies adopt Kubernetes?

-Why Do You Need Containers to Work with Kubernetes Architecture Diagram?
+Do You Need Containers to Work with Kubernetes Architecture Diagram?

-Components of Kubernetes architecture diagram are nodes (set of machines) and the control plane.
+Components of the Kubernetes architecture diagram are nodes (set of machines) and the control plane.
 Now, let’s get deeper into those components.

-What is the Master Node in Kubernetes Architecture Diagram?
+Master Node Role in Kubernetes Architecture Diagram

 Master Node is the starting point for all administrative tasks, and its responsibility is managing the Kubernetes architecture diagram.